Arziki/eggTimer/README.md

 The above command will create Results directory if not found.

-## Possible Improvements
+## Improvements

-+ add PLATFORM LIMITATIONS
++ add PLATFORM/BROWSER LIMITATIONS (This works on Ubuntu 18.04, and Chrome browser)
 + Verify audio sound

 ## BUGS
-+At random times, Alert pops off once a value is submitted, even before the end of the countdown period
++ At random times, Alert pops off once a value is submitted, even before the end of the countdown period

+##Highlights
 ![Screenshot](Screenshot.png)